dlbeswick/kreuung-ching/README.md

 1. Run `export ANDROID_HOME=<path>` where 'path' is the root of the location that you installed the commandline tools.
 For example, if the commandline tools were installed to `/opt/android-sdk/cmdline-tools/latest`, then run `export ANDROID_HOME=/opt/android-sdk`.
 1. Install the required SDK by running `$ANDROID_HOME/cmdline-tools/latest/bin/sdkmanager "build-tools;33.0.2"`
 1. Run `npm install` to install dependencies.
+1. Ensure Make and Sassc are installed.
+On Ubuntu, this can be done by running `apt install make sassc`.
 1. Change to the `app` folder and Run `make cordova`.

 # Development